DataDog/integrations-core/snmp/README.md

 <b>Note</b>: The following features are in beta.
 </div>

-The Datadog SNMP check scans a provided subnet, auto discovers network devices, and collects metrics using Datadog's sysOID mapped device profiles.
+The Datadog SNMP check scans a provided subnet, Autodiscovers network devices, and collects metrics using Datadog's sysOID mapped device profiles.

-Edit the subnet, snmp version, and profiles in the `snmp.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
+Edit the subnet, SNMP version, and profiles in the `snmp.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample snmp.d/conf.yaml][3] for all available configuration options.

-#### Auto-Discovery
+#### Autodiscovery

-To use Auto-Discovery with the SNMP check:
+To use Autodiscovery with the SNMP check:

 1. Install or upgrade the Datadog Agent to v6.15+.
 For platform specific instructions, see the [Datadog Agent][23] documentation.